mwszekely/preact-prop-helpers/README.md

 ### useLinearNavigation

-When used in tandem with `useRovingTabIndex`, allows control of the tabbable index with the arrow keys.
+When used in tandem with `useRovingTabIndex`, allows control of the tabbable index with the arrow keys, Page Up/Page Down, or Home/End.

-**See also** useListNavigation, which packages everything up together.
+**See also** [useCompleteListNavigation](#usecompletelistnavigation), which packages everything up together.